techthevote/techthevote.github.io/resources.md

 	<a href="https://www.vote.org/technology/" target="_blank" class="inline-link">https://www.vote.org/technology</a>
 </div>

-Download free voter registration tools to offer directly on your site.
+Vote.org offers simple iframes that are mobile-optimized and fast for (1) voter registration, (2) absentee ballot requests, and (3) checking voter registration status.
+They also offer a suite of premium tools for those who want to access data.
 </div>

 </div>